awslabs/idf-modules/modules/replication/dockerimage-replication/README.md

 ### Description

 This module replicates Docker images and Helm charts from the list of provided Helm charts and any docker image from a public registry into an AWS account's Private ECR.
-For deploying EKS module or any container related apps in isolated subnets (which has access to AWS APIs via Private endpoints), the respective docker images and helm charts should be available internally in an ECR repo as a pre-requisiste.
+For deploying EKS module or any container related apps in isolated subnets (which has access to AWS APIs via Private endpoints), the respective docker images and helm charts should be available internally in an ECR repo as a prerequisite.
 This module will generate two files for internal processing:

 - `replication_result.json` - an inventory of the charts and image information, this provides the source and target address of the charts
 - `updated_images.json` - the src and target of all images referenced